 Knocked out or Partly Knocked-out Tooth

 The next step is to replace the tooth into the empty socket, but only if you feel able!
 If you can, insert it gently but don’t force the tooth, and make sure it faces the right way around.
-If you don’t feel able to reinsert it, place the tooth in a small container with a little milk, saliva, or some water with a pinch of table salt.
+If you can’t reinsert it, place the tooth in a small container with a little milk, saliva, or some water with a pinch of table salt.

-You can also buy a solution for storing a knocked-out tooth and which comes in a little container.
-The solution contains growth mediums that help to preserve the tooth.
+You can also buy a solution for storing a knocked-out tooth that comes in a little container.
+The solution contains growth mediums that help preserve the tooth.
 Next, take yourself and the tooth to the nearest dentist and don’t delay!
 Your dentist is far more likely to be successful in reinserting the tooth in the first hour after the accident.

-If you have partly knocked out a tooth, you must also see our urgent care dentist straight away.
-Your dentist will give you advice over the phone on what to do until you can come and see them, for example taking over-the-counter painkillers.
+If you have a partly knocked out a tooth, you must still see our urgent care dentist straight away.
+Your dentist will give you advice over the phone on what to do until you see them, for example taking over-the-counter painkillers.

-Fillings can work loose or will gradually crumble, and it’s essential to see a dentist as soon as you can to get them restored.
+Fillings can become loose or gradually crumble.
+It’s essential to see a dentist as soon as you can to get your fillings restored.
 When a filling fails, it will let in disease-causing bacteria that can cause more tooth decay and infection in the cavity.

-If you don’t get a filling replaced, you risk developing a far more serious dental problem like toothache and eventually even a dental abscess.
+If you don’t get a filling replaced, you risk developing a far more serious problem like toothache and eventually even a dental abscess.
 In the worst case, you could end up losing the tooth.
-Therefore, do not delay, call our dental urgent care center at: (914) 965-3864

 If you lose a crown, save it and make an appointment to see your dentist as soon as you can.
 You can try reseating the crown using temporary dental cement or denture adhesive, but please don’t use household glue as you could damage your tooth and it will almost certainly destroy your crown.